saltstack/salt/doc/topics/event/master_events.rst

     :var user: The name of the user that ran the command as defined in Salt's Publisher ACL or external auth.

+.. salt:event:: salt/job/<JID>/ack/<MID>

+    Fired as a new job is received by minion.
+    Must be enabled using the :conf_minion:`acknowledge_jobs` option.

 .. salt:event:: salt/job/<JID>/ret/<MID>

     Fired each time a minion returns data for a job.